descope/node-sdk/README.md

 ### Manage Project

-You can update project name and tags, as well as to clone the current project to a new one:
+You can update project name and tags, as well to clone the current project to a new one:

 ```typescript
 // Update will override all fields as is.
 Use carefully.